openzfs/zfs-buildbot/README.md

 ### Running a Private Master

-The official ZFS on Linux buildbot can be accessed by everyone at http://build.zfsonlinux.org/ and it is integrated with the project's Github pull requests.
+The official OpenZFS buildbot can be accessed by everyone at http://build.openzfs.org/ and it is integrated with the project's GitHub pull requests.
 Developers are encouraged to use this infrastructure when working on a change.
 However, this code can be used as a basis for building a private build and test environment.
 This may be useful when working on